Parc des Expositions station

 Parc des Expositions station (/fr/) is a station on the RER B's Airport branch.
 It is in the town of Villepinte in the Seine-Saint-Denis department and serves the Parc des Expositions de Villepinte convention centre.
 The station is at kilometre 21.01 of the airport branch of the RER B (branch B3).
 As part of the RER B upgrade, an additional platform is due to be built.

-The station sees services between Paris-Charles de Gaulle Airport and Robinson or Saint-Rémy-lès-Chevreuse via Gare du Nord in Paris.
+The station sees services between Charles de Gaulle Airport and Robinson or Saint-Rémy-lès-Chevreuse via Gare du Nord in Paris.
 Also, it will be served by the Paris Metro Line 17 from to as part of the Grand Paris Express.
 Trains run every 15 minutes throughout the day, with additional services during the peak hours.